Nellaker-group/FairUnsupervisedRepresentations/README.md

 This repository collects implementation details for the analyses reported in the paper [Adjusting for Confounding in Unsupervised Latent Representations of Images.](url)

+If you find our analyses helpful for your project, please consider citing our publication:

 Add bibtex here...

 # Contents